ritaturk/xenko-docs/manual/graphics/oculus/index.md

 }
 ```

-Almost good to go.
-At this point, build the whole solution but do not run yet.
+We’re almost done.
+At this point, build the whole solution but do not run it yet.
 This will populate the output folders with the correct files.
 We need to add 2 extra dlls for Oculus SDK support before running.

 Download them [here](media/libOVR.zip)

 Drop the content of the zip file in the output folder